211tbc/synthesis/docs/synthesis_install_read_me.txt

         "/home/username/myrestservice/synthesis/synthesis/input_files":
   Do not use "~" in the path.
 It will cause errors.

-edit ~/myrestservice/bin/python to add the path:
-'/home/your_username_here_ie_$USERNAME/myrestservice/synthesis/synthesis',
-as an additional entry into the sys.path[0:0] =  section.

 -start the server, but first move to the newly built location.  we have to do this because paster looks for the contents of the synthesis.egg-info dir to provide controller and serve command options
 ~/myrestservice$ cd synthesis
 ~/myrestservice/synthesis$ ../bin/pserve development.ini start